Skip to main content

-Or, click on the tag for birth control pills for a larger list.
+Click on the tag for birth control pills for a larger list.

-When Good Birth Control Does Bad Things: The combination birth control pill may fail if it is not taken on time each day (if pills are taken late or missed, especially if more than two pills in a pack are missed or late), if pills are not taken in sequence, if a woman extends the placebo week of the pill too long (past seven days) any given time, if a woman stops taking her pills during the active pill phases, if it is used without a backup method when a user starts the pill for the first time, or if taken in conjunction with other drugs or substances which may interfere with it.
-While nearly all BCP failures are simply due to not taking the pill every day without fail, there are -- though they are rare -- some women for whom, even when taken perfectly, the pill does not work for.
+When Good Birth Control Does Bad Things: The combination birth control pill may fail if it is not taken on time each day (if pills are taken late or missed, especially if more than two pills in a pack are missed or late), if pills are not taken in sequence, if a person extends the placebo week of the pill too long (past seven days) at any given time, if a person stops taking their pills during the active pill phases, if it is used without a backup method when a user starts the pill for the first time, or if taken in conjunction with other drugs or substances which may interfere with it.
+While nearly all BCP failures are simply due to not taking the pill every day without fail, there are -- though they are rare -- some people for whom, even when taken perfectly, the pill does not work for.

 Other methods which can be used as a backup method with the combination pill: